Nikhil Nagesh Bhat

 Nikhil Nagesh Bhat is an Indian filmmaker and writer who predominantly works in the Hindi film industry.
-He is known for directing the action thriller film Kill and Apurva.
+He is known for directing the action thriller films Kill and Apurva.

 Early life

 Nikhil was born in Patna, Bihar and later moved to Pune, Maharashtra for his studies.

 Career

 His personal experience during a train journey between Patna and Pune in the mid-1990s, during which the train he was on was robbed, influenced his storytelling.
-And this traumatic event was the foundation for the plot of Kill, which he began writing in 2016.
+This traumatic event was the foundation for the plot of Kill, which he began writing in 2016.